The Egregious Guide to Classic Resto Shaman

 Free Action Potion

-*Something you will have to get used to when transitioning from retail is dropping four totems every two minutes, or just simply dropping totems at all (cough retail).
+*Something you will have to get used to when transitioning from current retail is dropping four totems every two minutes, or just simply dropping totems at all (cough).
 Yes, every two minutes!
 And one for your Mana Spring and Healing Stream totems.
 And say goodbye to Totemic Recall.
 If you are going to totem pull a mob/boss you'll have to drop a totem of the same element somewhere else or risk looking a fool.

-Currently, there is a script that will allow you to cancel your totems.
+There was a script that will allow you to cancel your totems.
 Simply input:

 /run if not UnitAffectingCombat("player")then for i=1,4 do n="t"..i CreateFrame("Button",n,UIParent,"SecureUnitButtonTemplate")_G[n]:SetAttribute("type", "destroytotem")_G[n]:SetAttribute("totem-slot",i)end end